Floi8 — From Fragmented to Unified Execution

 Edge Cases

 Most design decisions cover the ideal flow.
 But in a lab, things go wrong constantly and I wanted operators to never be left guessing when they do.
-Here's how the system responds to four scenarios that break the happy path.

 Protocol Mismatch on Upload